JoshuaScherer1996/unity_pathway_gameplay_animals/README.md

 * Array's
 * Object creation with the Instantiate method
 * Randomisation with Random.Range
 * Switching between perspective and orthographic
+* Writing custom Methods
+*